rupor-github/win-gpg-agent/README.md

 Windows 10 has `ssh-agent` service (with support for persistence and Windows security) and I have been using it [successfully](https:/github.com/rupor-github/wsl-ssh-agent) for a while.
 However there is another set of tools entirely - [GnuPG](https://gnupg.org/).
 It implements `ssh-agent` functionality (with somewhat more flexibility than original), supports smart cards, attempts to handle identity aspects of security and sometimes *must* be used (for example to sign git commits on some projects).
 All of that works [reasonably well](https://eklitzke.org/using-gpg-agent-effectively) on Linux.

-Windows usage is a bit more problematic as we have to deal with various non-cooperating pieces: GnuPG win32 binaries are somewhat deficient, OpenSSH port integrated into Windows 10 (console, terminal and all), WSL1 and WSL2 add challenges with specific binaries and different lifetime management requirements.
+Windows usage is a bit more problematic as we have to deal with various non-cooperating pieces: GnuPG win32 binaries are somewhat deficient, OpenSSH port integrated into Windows 10 (console, terminal and all), Cygwin/MSYS2 ssh tools and WSL1 and WSL2 add challenges with specific binaries and different lifetime management requirements.
 Ideally we need to have Windows host to handle single set of secured keys (SSH and GPG) while transparently providing necessary interfaces to all other environments.
 This project aims to create simple set of tools to be combined with GnuPG binaries for Windows to do exactly that.

 **DISCLAIMER** When using term `GnuPG` I am **not referring** to [GPG4Win](https://gpg4win.org), but rather to basic GnuPG tools built from code base common for all platforms.
 GPG4Win includes this set (which could be extracted), but normally it is available from GnuPG ftp site [ftp://ftp.gnupg.org](ftp://ftp.gnupg.org/gcrypt/binary/).
 It also could be installed by using [chocolatey](https://chocolatey.org/) command `choco install gnupg`.
 So no wonderful KDE GUIs ported to Windows.